jkwalsh127/random-password-generator/README.md

 ### Pseudocode

-i) When a user selects the 'Generate Password' button, they are prompted to enter the desired length of their password, between value 8 and 128.
+1. When a user selects the 'Generate Password' button, they are prompted to enter the desired length of their password, between value 8 and 128.
-    i) if the entered value is outside the acceptable range, the user will be shown an alert message and no password will be generated ii) if the entered value is within the acceptable range, this value should be saved for later use ii) The user is asked to confirm if they want to include:
+    - if the entered value is outside the acceptable range, the user will be shown an alert message and no password will be generated
+    - if the entered value is within the acceptable range, this value should be saved for later use
+2. The user is asked to confirm if they want to include:
-    i) lowercase letters
+    - lowercase letters
-    ii) upperacse letter
+    - upperacse letter
-    iii) numbers
+    - numbers
-    iv) special characters
+    - special characters
-iii) If the user selected any of those parameters, the corresponding characters are combined to form a single list iv) Randomly select characters from the list and assign them to the new password, continuing until the length is equal to the user submission.
+3. If the user selected any of those parameters, the corresponding characters are combined to form a single list
+4. Randomly select characters from the list and assign them to the new password, continuing until the length is equal to the user submission.
-v) report the final output.
+5. report the final output.

 #### Usage

-Click <a href="https://jkwalsh127.github.io/site-refactor/">**here**</a> to check out the deployed generator!
+Click <a href="https://jkwalsh127.github.io/random-password-generator/">**here**</a> to check out the deployed generator!

 #### Credits